Group-Vetted Real Estate Investments — Without Becoming a Landlord

 Once or twice a month, our Co-Investing Club meets to vet deals together.
 No experience necessary, recordings available.

-As a fractional investor, you get full real estate benefits.
+Enjoy full benefits of real estate ownership.
 We vet deals targeting 14%+ returns — together, as a club.

 What kinds of investments do we review as a club?